 A. About us

-Généthon is the research laboratory of AFM Téléthon, specialising in gene therapy.
+Genethon is the AFM Telethon research laboratory specializing in gene therapy.

-In order to ensure compliance with these rules, Généthon has appointed a Data Protection Officer or DPO.
-This person is the main interlocutor for the National Data Protection Commission [Commission nationale de l’informatique et des libertés, CNIL] and the contact person in the organisation regarding personal data protection matters.
+To ensure compliance with these rules, Genethon has appointed a Data Protection Officer (DPO), who is the main contact for the National Data Protection Commission [Commission nationale de l’informatique et des libertés, CNIL] and the organization’s point of contact for personal data protection issues.

-Relevant information regarding your personal data and its processing will also be provided to you at the time it is collected for each type of processing, when you fill out our forms.
+Relevant information regarding your personal data and its processing will also be communicated to you at the time it is collected for each type of processing when you fill out our forms.

 B. How you are impacted by this policy

-- You are a regular visitor to the Généthon site (www.genethon.fr);
+- You are a regular visitor to the Genethon website;

-- You have a question and have contacted Généthon through one of our contact forms (ex: form from the DNA Learning Centre);
+- You have a question and have contacted Genethon through one of our contact forms;

-If your situation does not match one of the above profiles (you are affected by the disease, in contact with our support services, you are a volunteer, scientist, etc.), the procedures for and purposes of the processing of your personal data are also described at the time your personal data is collected.
-You can also contact your normal points of contact or send your questions to the Data Protection Officer (firstname.lastname@example.org).
+If your situation does not match one of the above profiles (you are affected by the disease, in contact with our support services, you are a volunteer, a scientist, etc.), the methods and purposes of processing your personal data are described, at the time of collection of your personal data.
+You can also get in touch with your usual contacts or ask your questions to the Data Protection Officer (firstname.lastname@example.org).

 Généthon collects the following data:

-- (a) Data collected when you visit our website: cookies.
-For more information, please visit our cookies management policy.
+- (a) Data collected when you visit our website: these are cookies.
+For more information, please refer to paragraph K. of this document;

 E. Who has access to your data

-- 1. Data in the contact formsFor data collected via the contact forms, Généthon may send certain data to group partners (AFM-Téléthon, I-Stem, CECS, AIM, CECS).
-Depending on the request, the data from the contact forms in question may be sent to the partners in question, but will not be stored by Généthon.
-Généthon may send data to the following parties:
+In the context of data collected via contact forms, Genethon may transmit certain data to group partners (AFM-Telethon, I-Stem, CECS, AIM, CECS).
+Depending on the request, the contact form data concerned will be transmitted to the partner concerned, but will not be stored by Genethon.
+Genethon may may send data to the following parties:

 – AFM Téléthon;

-– I-Stem: research centre on stem cells for genetic diseases;
+– I-Stem: stem cell research center for genetic diseases;